jaivardhankapoor/bestbash/README.md

 1. Seting proxy on or off for  IITK intranet
 2. Better git commands(Kudos to helmuthdu)
 3. Top 11 commands(google them!):
-i. up:go up the directory structure specified number of times ii. extract: Extracts zip, tar.gz,tar.bz2 files in one command iii. compress: similar to above iv. to_iso: Converts to ISO
+  1. up:go up the directory structure specified number of times
+  2. extract: Extracts zip, tar.gz,tar.bz2 files in one command
+  3. compress: similar to above
+  4. to_iso: Converts to ISO
-v. remindme: uses  zenity to display notification after specified number of time(remindme [time in seconds] [text]) vi. calc: a simple calculator vii. ff: find file with a pattern in name viii. fe: find file with pattern in name and execute a command on it(example: fe a.out 1) ix. lowercase: move filenames to lowercase
+  5. remindme: uses  zenity to display notification after specified number of time(remindme [time in seconds] [text])
+  6. calc: a simple calculator
+  7. ff: find file with a pattern in name
+  8. fe: find file with pattern in name and execute a command on it(example: fe a.out 1)
+  9. lowercase: move filenames to lowercase
-x. swap: swap2 filenames around xi. dirsize: Self explanatory xii. fared: find and remove all empty directories xiii. cd: cd with ls xiv. systemd support with various aliases and functions xv. mkcd: mkdir and cd into new dir
+  10. swap: swap2 filenames around
+  11. dirsize: Self explanatory
+  12. fared: find and remove all empty directories
+  13. cd: cd with ls
+  14. systemd support with various aliases and functions
+  15. mkcd: mkdir and cd into new dir

 ###Settings
 OS, Bash, Bash history, Completion, confog, Ruby, NVM, VTE, ANDROID SDK, EDITOR settings
 ----
 ##Configuration Instructions
+  '''bash
   #clone into home
   git clone https://github.com/jaivardhankapoor/bestbash ~/.bash/
   #backup old .bashrc and .bashrc related files